psxdev/debugnet/README.md

   Special thanks goes to:

-  - yifanlu to open the doors with rejuvenate.
+  - team molecule for bring henkaku to make life easier for homebrew devoloper
   - All people who collaborated in #PSP2SDK: @173210, @xerpi(i stole you network initialization code :P from FTPVita), @frangar , @frtomtomdu80, @hykemthedemon , @SMOKE587, @Josh_Axey ...
   - All ps3dev and ps2dev old comrades
   - xyzz for help with vita toolchain